Workmen’s Compensation Act, 1923

 Compensation for occupational diseases is payable u/s 3 of the Workmen’s Compensation Act, 1923.
 Subsection (2 to 4) provide as under:

 - Contracting of the disease peculiar to the employment and specified in Part A, B & C of Schedule III (mentioned in foregoing part 7.2.4) is to be considered as an injury by accident arisen out of and in the course of the employment.

 - For Part A diseases, compensation is payable irrespective of any length of service as the incidence rate or possibility of such diseases is high and very obvious.

 - For Part B diseases, compensation is payable provided a service of 6 months is completed, as these diseases are very specific to certain chemicals and their incidence rate is slightly lower than that of Part A diseases.

-- For Part C diseases, compensation is payable, irrespective of length of service and even if the affected workers has worked under one or more employers, as these are lung diseases and their effect is delayed i.e. visible after 5 to 10 years of service.
+- For Part C diseases, compensation is payable, irrespective of the length of service and even if the affected workers have worked under one or more employers, as these are lung diseases and their effect is delayed i.e. visible after 5 to 10 years of service.

 - Compensation is payable for Part B&C diseases even after the cessation of the service.

 - For Part C diseases and for working under more than one employer, all the employers are liable to pay compensation in proportions decided by the W.C Commissioner.